 Meet with parents and fellow teachers during co-op planning sessions to discuss classes you are willing to teach, and your vision of how they benefit homeschool students.
 Discuss any potential out-of-class work and evaluation at this time.

-Prepare a semester syllabus for each class being taught to be presented to students the first day of class.
-Please include class description; resources to be used; grade level of students; method of evaluation, if applicable; class fee; and any additional supplies needed.
+Prepare a semester syllabus for each class being taught to be presented to students on or before the first day of class.

-Announce class fees by May 1 for Fall Semester and November 1 for Spring Semester.
+Announce class fees when the class description is submitted.

 Be punctual, prepared for each class, and ready to provide excellent instruction.